 But there’s a clever chemistry that makes the business a bit trickier than you’d think, and here’s why.

-It’s a molecule called sucrose (formed of equal parts glucose and fructose, just like those tricky protons and neutrons!) that dissolves fully in water.
+It’s a molecule called sucrose (formed of equal parts glucose and fructose, just like those tricky protons and neutrons) that dissolves fully in water.

 As the sucrose heats up and prepares to break down into glucose and fructose (aka become a sweet, glorious syrup), it has a tendency to re-crystallize into really hard chunks.

 Light corn syrup is pure glucose, which tips the balance of the solution and makes it pretty much impossible for the constituent parts to re-bind.
 You’ll have smooth and pourable sailing by adding it to the mix.

-And FYI, because sugar is so water soluble, you don’t need to worry about scrubbing the pan when you’re done.
-Just soak it in water and the caramel will virtually disappear as it cools.
+And FYI, because sugar is so water soluble, you don’t need to worry about scrubbing the pan when you’re done making caramel sauce.

-- 1 tablespoon light corn syrup
+- 1 tablespoon (20 grams) light corn syrup

 - 1 tablespoon water